 If you’re a big tea drinker then you’ve probably heard that there are optimum and “correct” water temperatures for brewing different kinds of teas.
 This is true due to the different properties of each tea.
 Let’s be specific, though: we’re referring to real loose leaf tea–not bagged tea.
 If you’re drinking bagged tea then it doesn’t really matter what temperature of water you’re using.
 Nothing is going to affect the taste or health properties of bagged tea.

 These tea steeping times are only approximate, and you should adjust them depending on your own personal tea taste.

 Approximate Tea Steeping Times

-Black tea - Black is the most robust of the tea varieties and can be brewed in truly boiling water, usually steeped for 4-6 minutes.
+Black tea–Black is the most robust of the tea varieties and can be brewed in truly boiling water, usually steeped for 4 to 6 minutes.

 Oolong tea–As to be expected, oolong tea falls between green and black.
 The best temperature is around 190 F. But oolong should be steeped longer than black tea, for around 5 to 8 minutes.